bivory/Safe/README.md

 # Safe

 Safe is an example of BDD in [Ruby](http://www.ruby-lang.org/) using [Cucumber](http://cukes.info/) and [RSpec](http://rspec.info/).
-It implements a six button safe using user stories to define the behaviors and interactions.
+It implements a safe using user stories to define the behaviors and interactions.
+The safe has a six digit display, a number pad for the digits 0-9 and open, new pin and lock buttons.

 ## Cloning the repository